Buying Contact Form

 - 2% of the previous year’s assessed property value for foreign owners and satellite families

 - 0.5% of the previous year’s assessed property value for Canadian citizens or permanent residents of Canada who are not members of a satellite family

 Who is exempt from speculation tax?

 There are a few ways to be exempt from speculation tax.
-Generally speaking, property owners are exempt from the tax if the home is their principal residence.
-Thus, most residential property owners are exempt from the Speculation and Vacancy Tax.
+Generally speaking, owners are exempt from the tax if the home is their principal residence.
+Thus, most residential owners are exempt from the this tax.
 However, every property owner must submit a declaration form each year.
 This states the status of ownership and determines if the property owner is exempt or not.